reifjulian/reifjulian.github.io/guide.md

 1. Run `0_run_all.do`, which should rerun the entire analysis and regenerate all tables and figures.

-1. Copy `/results/figures` and `/results/tables` to `paper`.
+1. Copy `/results/figures` and `/results/tables` to the `paper` folder.

-1. Recompile the paper and check the nubmers.
+1. Recompile the paper and check the numbers.

+1. Rename the `analysis` folder to something more descriptive, and zip it.

-Checking the numbers can be difficult and tedious.
+Checking numbers can be difficult and tedious.
 Include lots of asserts in your code when writing up your results to reduce errors.
 (See an example of an `assert` in `4_make_tables_figures.do`.)

 ## Good Stata coding practice

 Use forward slashes for pathnames (`$DROPBOX/project` not `$DROPBOX\project`).
 Backslashes are an escape character in Stata and can cause issues depending on what operating system you are running.
-Stick with forward slashes to ensure cross-platform compatibility.
+Use forward slashes to ensure cross-platform compatibility.

 Never use hard-coded paths like `C:/Users/jreif/Dropbox/MyProject`.
 All pathnames should reference a global variable defined in your Stata profile.
-This way, anybody can run the entire analysis from their own computer without having to edit any project scripts.
+I should be able to run your entire analysis from my personal computer without having to edit any of your scripts.

 Include `set varabbrev off` in your Stata profile.
 Most professional Stata programmers I know do this in order to avoid unexpected behaviors such as [this](https://www.ifs.org.uk/docs/stata_gotchasJan2014.pdf).